soniaconti/ContosoFinance-Demo/ContosoFinance-Demo-ARM/ARM-Templates/Readme.md

-Run deploy.ps1 to deploy the following
+This folder contains the template.json and parameter.json to deploy Azure Resoucres.